Reminder to Review Handbooks as New Laws Become Effective

-As employers are aware the new MA Pregnant Workers Fairness Act (PWFA) requires employers to engage in an interactive process with pregnant employees similar to the interactive process under the ADA.
+As employers are aware the new MA Pregnant Workers Fairness Act (PWFA), in effect as of April 1, 2018, requires employers to engage in an interactive process with pregnant employees similar to the interactive process under the ADA.
 Under the PWFA, the interactive process is aimed to determine a reasonable accommodation for the pregnancy or pregnancy-related condition.
 This is a change in prior law and will likely require an update to handbooks.

 In addition to both the PWFA and MEPA, employers should also be aware of the provisions of how the National Labor Relations Board (NLRB) interprets handbook provisions in evaluating whether a revision is necessary.